peki453/SSAD-Innopolis-S24/Week04/Task1.md

     *   Additional data member: `interestRate` (double).
     *   Additional member functions: Constructor(s), `calculateInterest`, `getInterestRate`.

-#### Requirements:
+#### Instructions:

-1. Implement `Account` and `SavingsAccount` classes.
-Additionally, implement constructors for both classes, utilizing delegation where appropriate.
-5. Demonstrate the use of the `this` pointer where necessary.
+1. Implement the class structure above, including:
+    + Constructor(s) for `Account` and `SavingsAccount` classes
-2. Implement functions to deposit and withdraw money from the account, ensuring that the balance cannot be negative.
+    + All member functions (e.g functions to deposit and withdraw money from the account, ensuring that the balance cannot be negative)
+    + The `calculateInterest` member function for the `SavingsAccount` class computes the interest accumulated based on the `interestRate` and performs a deposit to the account balance.
+    + Use constant member function where necessary
+2. Demonstrate the use of the `this` pointer where necessary.
-6. The `Account` class should have a defaulted function for it's default constructor
+3. Defaulted constructor: The `Account` class should have a defaulted function for it's default constructor
-6. The `Account` class should have deleted functions for the copy constructor and assignment operator
+4. Deleted functions: The `Account` class should have deleted functions for the copy constructor and assignment operator
-3. Implement constant member function where necessary.
-4. Implement a function to calculate interest for the `SavingsAccount` class.